 Activity required Development Challenge Examples of Incentives

 A Development Strategy for Private

 Investment Mobilisation

 Higher allocation of catalytic capital The 30 OECD DAC members allocated

 from development agencies to around \$145 billion annually to ODA

 blended finance in 2016-2019 - the SDG

 implementation period.
 Less than 2%

 of those funds were allocated to

 blended finance, and the

 amount/percent is not increasing.

 Collaboration amongst development The allocation to blended finance has

 agencies bene low and will likely continue to

-Y not be significant.
+not be significant.
 Therefore, if the

 objective of blended finance (relative

 to other development tools) is to

 mobilse private investment, then

 collaboration is required to maximize

 the impact of the blended finance.

-The blanded finance construction in
+The blanded finance community is

 The blended finance community is

-highly fragmented.
+Ctratagia callaboration and highly fragmented.

 Strategic collaboration and

 coordination ion mobilisation

 amongst development agencies,

 philanthropic foundations and

 shareholders of MDBs, DFIs and NDBs

-Higher prioritization of mobilization Less than [10]% of DFI financing <
+Higher prioritization of mobilization Less than [10]% of DFI financing

-for DFIs transactions include direct
+for DFIs transactions include direct 49

 mobilisation at project or portfolio

 levels - private sector finance is co-

 invested by project sponsors and

 local financial institutions.

 The amount of financing arranged by

-The amount of financing arranged by

 MDBs and DFIs during the DGS has

 not increased.

 The easiest way for blended finance.
-Y

 To mobilse private investment

 substantially over the remaining

 period do the SDGs is for (i) DFIs to

 arrange higher amounts of financing

 and (ii) mobilise private investment in

 those financing transactions as much

 as possible.

 Higher allocation of DFI capital to Likely less than 2% of MDB and DFI

 SME risk exposure is direct exposure to SMEs,

 and yet the IMF and AfDB identify 80-

 90% of jobs to be created in Africa

 will eb created by SMEs.

-will ED created by Sivies.

-CK

-\mathbf{X}

-/
+Will Co Created by SIVIES.

+y